elimu-ai/launcher/README.md

 (Also see https://github.com/elimu-ai/wiki/blob/master/PEDAGOGY.md)

-Each app on the platform is categorized by which literacy/numeracy it teaches, and each skill (and its collection of apps) is gradually unlocked for every type of skill:
+Each app/game on the platform is categorized by which literacy/numeracy it teaches, and each skill (and its collection of apps) is gradually unlocked for every type of skill:

 ### Early Grade Reading Assessment (EGRA)